Geometric multigrid for an implicit-time immersed boundary method: Discussion

 A possible criticism of our method is that it requires the use of ``big'' boxes to achieve a robust solution method.
 A potential concern with larger boxes is the computational expense of solving the restriction of the full equations to the boxes.
 We remark that in $d$ spatial dimensions, each $n \times n$ box has $d (n+1) n^{d-1}$ velocity components and $n^d$ pressure components.
 For $d=2$ and $n=4$, this is a total of 56 degrees of freedom, and if we were to use a dense representation of the box operator, the memory requirements would be approximately 25 KB, which is small enough to fit into high-speed L1 cache on most modern CPUs.
 In this case, the cost of a direct solver for the box operator will be essentially negligible.
 For $d=3$ and $n=4$, each box has 304 degrees of freedom, and the corresponding dense representation requires approximately 750 KB, which is too large to fit into L1 cache, but which fits comfortably in the L2 or L3 cache available on most systems.
 Although our tests show that a box size of four does not yield perfect grid-independent convergence rates for extremely stiff systems, it does converge in a reasonable number of iterations and yield good performance compared to an explicit method.
 We expect that for $n=4$, the local solves will be efficient in a high-quality implementation of the algorithm in either two or three spatial dimensions.
 Of course, there may be cases in which box sizes greater than four are needed.
 In these cases, implementations may also be able to exploit the sparsity of the box operators.
 (Only the ``(1,1) block'' of the box operator will be relatively dense.)
 Further, since the restriction of the full operator to the boxes is itself a discrete saddle-point system, for sufficiently large boxes, it may be worthwhile to investigate approximate solution methods.

 While our algorithm is simple in spirit, as the foregoing discussion suggests, producing an optimized implementation is not trivial.
 We estimate that our algorithm will achieve a substantial speed-up over explicit-time methods, but our efficiency estimates are based on iteration counts for a fixed box size, and we did not compare the efficiency across different box sizes.
 Our initial implementation of the algorithm was not designed with wall-clock efficiency in mind, and fully quantifying the performance of the algorithm requires that we develop an optimized code.
-However, given the differences in total numbers of iterations required by the implicit and explicit schemes, we believe that it is reasonable to expect to obtain at least order-of-magnitude speed-ups over explicit-time solvers by using optimized implementations of the present implicit-time algorithm.
-We are in the process of developing optimized versions of our algorithm and including them in the IBAMR software package \cite{IBAMR-web-page}, and we hope to report results from applications of this code in the future.